The Ashguard

 -The Ember Chain-

-Pyrravex gifted Caeric an anchor of will—he can extend a tether of fiery magic to his Pyre, briefly linking him to the other riders.
+Pyrravex gifted Caeric an anchor of will.
+He can extend a tether of fiery magic to his Pyre, briefly linking him to the other riders.
 They share their senses, pain, and stamina.
-It’s a dangerous gift—Caeric literally carries the weight of others, sometimes to the edge of death—but it lets him hold them together when everything else breaks.Passive Trait: He does not burn.
+It’s a dangerous gift.
+Caeric literally carries the weight of others, sometimes to the edge of death.
+But it lets him hold them together when everything else breaks.Passive Trait: He does not burn.
 Not emotionally.
 Not magically.
 Not even when he's the only one still standing in flame.

 Commander of Vult Pyre